zhangchengchuan/tp-1/docs/team/Tianqi-Zhu.md

 ### Project: ManageMe

-ManageMe is a one-stop solution for zoom-age students facing problems like missing deadlines, forgetting homework, oversleeping and searching for zoom links.
-Through efficient resource management, accurate time tracking and frequent reminders, our simple time management app will allow every student to finally unlock their fullest potential.
+ManageMe is a **lightweight but powerful desktop application built to help university students manage their school life, available on Windows, Linux and Mac**.
+You can add your modules, tasks, schedules and online learning resources easily into ManageMe and access them with simple commands.

 Given below are my contributions to the project.